 When valuing the strength of your claim, lawyers and insurance companies evaluate the strength of the evidence that you can present in court to claim injury and collect damages.

-A helpful way to think about the strength of your claim is not to focus on what happened, but to focus on what you can prove happened.
+A helpful way to think about the strength of your claim is not to focus on what happened, but instead to focus on what you can prove happened.
 Once you know this, you are armed with a perspective that will help you gather evidence to set up a successful claim if you are in an auto accident.

 Personal injury claims arising from auto accidents revolve around proving liability.
 Liability, in law, is the responsibility for a person’s actions.